littleli/scoop-clojure/README.md

 scoop install joker
 ```

+### Updates

 These tools are updated quite often, don't forget to update regularly with:
 ```sh
 scoop update *
 ```

+## Troubleshooting

+If you encounter issue between the updates make sure you revisit [Install extras](#install-extras) section.
+Newer packages can depend on the different version of system libraries and these have to be present on your system.
+Complete list of required libraries is maintained above.

 ## Scoop directory